klhuillier/con-error/README.md

 Returns an array of the referent ConError as well as all Error types listed as causes in the error hierarchy.

-The order will likely be stable in any given ConError object, but this is not guaranteed.
-The ordering between different ConError objects and different versions of ConError is not guaranteed to be stable.
+The order is not guaranteed.

 ## ConError's Promise-like behavior

 The `.then` function mainly exists to make ConError appear Promise-like.
 The return values are native es6 Promises (or polyfills) and can be chained as usual.

-**Caveat**

-The ConError itself only mimics a Promise.
-Most Promise libraries will check for the `.then` function.
+**Caveat 0**

 The EcmaScript standard checks for internal states which cannot be set by script.
-Therefore, most libraries will treat it as a Promise, but a native es6 `Promise.resolve(conError) !== conError`, meaning there are subtle differences.

-After the first `.then`, because a native es6 Promise is returned, the behavior should be perfectly identical.
+With native es6, `Promise.resolve(conError) !== conError`.

+The return value of `.then` is a native Promise.

+**Caveat 1**

+ConError appears as an `instanceof Error`.
+It is not an `instanceof Promise`.

 ### ConError.all(Promise[], string?, {}?)

-Similar to `Promise.all`, except if any Promise instances are rejected it resolves as a rejected Promise with a ConError instance.
+Similar to `Promise.all`, except when rejected, the ConError will contain *all* rejected promises, not just the first.

 A message string and context info can be optionally provided.

 ```javascript
 ConError.all(promises, 'failed in loading auction lot data', {lotId: lotId})